nvim-neotest/neotest/README.md

 ### Constructing Test Commands

 This is the easiest part of writing an adapter.
-You need to handle the different types of positions that a user may run (directiory, file, namespace and test).
+You need to handle the different types of positions that a user may run (directory, file, namespace and test).

 If you are hooking into the runner, you may not be running the test runner command directly. neotest-python and neotest-plenary both are examples of this, with a script being used to run each runner to handle parsing results and